 This episode features an interview with Dr Wendy Williams, a radio astronomer from Cape Town who currently works in the Netherlands, for the university of Leiden.
 She works with the LOFAR array, which scans the skies at the same range frequencies as used by broadcast TV, air liners, and police radios.
 We spoke about her current research, she taught me how these arrays of radio antennas work together to create an image, astronomy development in Africa, and more.

-But before I play you that interview, a quick note on audio quality: Since we were in opposite hemispheres at the time of our conversation, I had to get creative with the recording, and audio quality isn’t as good as I’d have liked.
+But before I play you that interview, a quick note on audio quality.
+Since we were in opposite hemispheres at the time of our conversation, I had to get creative with the recording.
+Audio quality isn’t as good as I’d have liked.
 I think we’re still quite audible, but you can definitely tell we weren’t in the same room!